-- For the final draft, please submit any written materials and presentation slides. - Your presentation should be 20-30 minutes for the TR department, staff, and any other member of the agency that has interest in attending. - Included in the evaluation of your service project is the presentation assessment (see page 34) for your site/agency supervisor to complete during your presentation and the special service project evaluation form (see page 35) to be completed after your presentation.
+- For the final draft, please submit any written materials and presentation slides. - Your presentation should be 20-30 minutes for the TR department, staff, and any other member of the agency that has interest in attending. - Included in the evaluation of your service project is the Presentation Assessment (see page 34) for your site/agency supervisor to complete during your presentation and the special service project evaluation form (see page 35) to be completed after your presentation. - If the service project presentation is completed virtually (e.g., Zoom), students are welcome to and encouraged to invite the Internship Coordinator, Internship Specialist, and Academic Supervisor.
+Our attendance is not guaranteed, but we will join if the schedule aligns.
+This is our opportunity to celebrate your hard work and contributions to your agency.

-Goals/Discussion

-(Value 5%)
+Goals/Discussion (Value 5%)